ehsanmqn/tsp-api/README.md

 ## Usage
 ### Manual
 1. Clone the repository
-2. Create a virtual environment using the command `python -m venv venv`
+2. Create a virtual environment using the command `virtualenv -p python3 venv`
 3. Activate the virtual environment using the command `source venv/bin/activate`
 4. Install dependencies using the command `pip install -r requirements.txt`
-5. Considering the RabbitMQ running on _localhost_ Run this command: `export MESSAGE_BROKER="localhost"`
+5. Considering the RabbitMQ is running on _localhost_, Run this command: `export MESSAGE_BROKER="localhost"`
-6. To run the Django server, use the command `python manage.py runserver`.
+6. To run the Django server, use the command `python manage.py runserver 0.0.0.0:8000`.

 ### Docker compose
 Run following command in the project directory